OpenSpace/openspace.github.io/docs/developers/software/git.md

 # Git software
 OpenSpace uses Git submodules, which are not supported on all clients.
 Xcode on Mac, for example, does not, so beware.
+  - [Fork](https://git-fork.com) A pay-if-you-will Git client for both Windows and macOS
   - [SourceTree](http://www.sourcetreeapp.com) A free and powerful Git client usable on both Windows and macOS
   - [GitKraken](https://www.gitkraken.com) A free GUI for Windows, macOS, and Linux
   - [SmartGit](http://www.syntevo.com/smartgit/) Another GUI Git client which runs on Windows and Mac